-A gas powered ice auger is used to drill a hole for sampling.
+An open water lead at the sample site is used for sampling, or, alternatively, a gas powered ice auger is used to drill a hole for sampling.
 Samples are collected by hand using the sample bottle alone or by using an extending sampling rod as described above.
 A peristaltic pump may also be used with the tubing changed between stations to prevent contamination, (very low temperatures may require insulation of pump).
 Care is taken to avoid contact with the sides of the augured hole.

-During extreme winter conditions, it may be necessary to collect field measurements and filter dissolved metals samples in the environmental lab.
+During extreme winter conditions, it may be necessary to collect field measurements.
 An adequate number of sample bottles (without preservative) are used to collect the volume of water necessary to complete procedures inside.
 Field parameters will be measured as soon as possible after the sample is collected.
 Measurement time and location will be recorded on the data sheets.